 On Apple’s iOS or Google’s Android devices, user can turn off the tracking mechanisms or use AdBlock browser plug-in by Eyeo provider on web-based systems like Internet browser.

-Topic caught my attention also because I was exploring best way to architect my SSO for clients and myself.
+The topic caught my attention also because I was exploring the best way to architect my SSO for clients and myself.